-There was considerable opposition to the casting of Humphrey Bogart, since he was much older than Captain Queeg was supposed to be.
-In addition, Bogart was already seriously ill with espohagal cancer, although it would not be diagnosed until January 1956.
+There was considerable opposition to the casting of Humphrey Bogart, since he was much older than Capt.
+Queeg was supposed to be.
+In addition, Bogart was already seriously ill with espohageal cancer, although it would not be diagnosed until January 1956.

 The scars on Van Johnson's face in this film are real, not makeup.
 While filming A Guy Named Joe (1943), Johnson was in an automobile accident and thrown through the car's windshield.
 The plastic surgery of the day could not totally remove his scars.
 In all his later films he wore heavy makeup to hide them but felt that, in this film, they added to his character's appearance.

 Producer Stanley Kramer and director Edward Dmytryk cast Lee Marvin as one of the USS Caine's supporting sailors, not only for his knowledge of ships at sea--he had served in the US Marine Corps during World War II--but for his acting talent.
 Throughout the production, Marvin served as an unofficial technical advisor to the filmmakers.
 Sometimes a shot would be set up, only to be criticized by Marvin as being inauthentic.

 Columbia Pictures was determined to hire Humphrey Bogart for the lead role of Capt.
 Queeg, and Bogart was enthusiastic about playing it, but the Columbia brass did not want to pay him his top salary.
 Bogart was rather miffed at this, complaining to wife Lauren Bacall, "This never happens to Gary Cooper, or Cary Grant or Clark Gable, but always to me."
 Bogart believed that Harry Cohn and company knew that Bogart wanted to play the part so fervently that he would agree to take less money rather than surrender the part to someone else.
 As it turned out, he was right.